 Whether you just have a few days or an entire week, we have some great ideas for how you can plan your time.
 In this article, learn how to plan your Kentucky Bourbon Trail itinerary, with suggestions on where to stay and what else to add in as you tour the trail.

 For the most part, the distilleries are located in and around Louisville, Lexington, and Bardstown.
-O. Z. Tyler is the outlier, located almost two hours west of Louisville, in a small town named Owensboro.
+Green River is the outlier, located almost two hours west of Louisville, in a small town named Owensboro.

 There is also the Kentucky Bourbon Trail Craft Tour.
 On this tour, you visit micro-distilleries and this takes an additional week to visit all of these distilleries.
 In this article, we focus on the Kentucky Bourbon Trail, not the Craft Tour, although you can add these distilleries into your trip if you like the idea of visiting smaller distilleries.